Overview

 CAC = Total Sales & Marketing Spend / New Customers Acquired

-Every rupee that went toward winning new customers belongs in the numerator: paid ads, agency fees, content production, sales team salaries, CRM software, trade show costs, and referral bonuses.
-The denominator is strictly new customers — not reactivated churned users, not expansions within existing accounts.
+Every rupee spent winning new customers belongs in the numerator: paid ads, agency fees, content production, sales team salaries, CRM software, trade show costs, and referral bonuses.
+The denominator stays strictly new customers, not reactivated churned users, not expansions within existing accounts.

 Use the CAC Calculator to run this for your own numbers across multiple channels.